 If it’s not an emergency but is urgent, then the next best options are calling your doctor’s office or going to an urgent care clinic.
 Posting on social media is still a bad choice.
 Do you really want your “friends” giving you medical advice about something they know nothing about?

-We doctors don’t expect you to diagnose your condition before coming to the ER or the office, and insurance companies either.
+We doctors don’t expect you to diagnose your condition before coming to the ER or the office, and insurance companies shouldn’t either.
 With using the above guidelines, if you even suspect your problem is an emergency, you are wise to seek help.

-Dr. Esther Choo, an ER physician shares
+Dr. Esther Choo, an emergency physician shares